CEU-Economics-and-Business/ARCHIVED-ECBS-5334-Data-Engineering-3-Real-Time-Data-Processing/README.md

 - Understand the caveats that arise when you take these systems to production
 - You will have hands-on knowledge on how to build a simple, end-to-end real-time pipeline with Amazon Web Services (AWS) and Apache Spark

+#### Suggested readings:
-**Reading List** - Data, presentations, and code for the exercises will be provided.
+Note: Data, presentations, and code for the exercises will be provided.
 There is no compulsory reading for the class.

-#### Suggested readings:
 - I Heart Logs: Event Data, Stream Processing, and Data Integration
 - Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems by Martin Kleppmann(sections)